Magnetic sail: Plasma magnet (PM)

-the same as equation (11) from Slough for $f_o$=1.
+the same result for $f_o$=1.

-Laboratory experiments validated that the RMF creates a magnetospheric bubble, electron temperature near the coils increases and that thrust was generated.
-Since the scale of a terrestrial experiment is limited simulations or a flight trial was recommended.
-Some of these concepts adapted to an ionospheric plasma environment were carried on in the Magnetoshell magnetic design.
+Laboratory experiments validated that the RMF creates a magnetospheric bubble, electron temperature near the coils increases indicating presence of the rotating disc of electrons and that thrust was generated.
+Since the scale of a terrestrial experiment is limited, simulations or a flight trial was recommended.
+Some of these concepts adapted to an ionospheric plasma environment were carried on in the plasma magnetoshell design.